fedberry/fedberry/INSTALL.md

     ```

 5. Remove the SD card from the card reader and use it to boot FedBerry on your RPi2/3

+### Boot From a USB Mass Storage Device on a RPi3
+FedBerry supports booting your RPi3 directly from a USB mass storage device (MSD) such as a flash or USB hard drive.
+This feature is experimental and may not work with all USB mass storage devices.
+You will need to firstly enable (program) the USB boot mode by following instructions [HERE](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).

+Once the RPi3 USB boot mode is enabled, simply copy the desired FedBerry release image to your USB flash/hard drive (as per above instructions) and then boot FedBerry on your RPi3.
+Please note: There is no need to prepare or modify Fedberry release images once copied to your USB MSD.
+For further reading on RPi boot modes, please read [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/).

 ###Install Images using Windows